zonca/zonca-blog/_posts/2021-04-19-jetstream-backup-kubernetes-volumes-object-store.md

 Next we need to create a [BackupConfiguration](https://stash.run/docs/v2021.03.17/concepts/crds/backupconfiguration/)

-Before starting the backup service, make sure you stop the server from the JupyterHub dashboard because the volumes can only be mounted on a single pod.

 Edit `stash_backupconfiguration.yaml`, in particular you need to specify which `PersistentVolumeClaim` you want to backup, for JupyterHub user volumes, these will be `claim-username`.
 For testing better leave "each minute" for the schedule, if a backup job is running, the following are skipped.
 You can also customize excluded folders.